Memorial Day even more poignant as veterans die from virus

 Davis III, an assistant professor at the University of Southern California, said his grandfather’s death is especially gnawing because he was a black veteran and the virus has had an inordinate impact on minority communities.

-“Elders hold a special significance, especially in black communities,” said Davis III, “Not being able to pay them the proper reverence and homage has been really difficult.
+“Elders hold a special significance, especially in black communities,” said Davis III.
+“Not being able to pay them the proper reverence and homage has been really difficult.”

 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak